rolling-scopes-school/tasks/tasks/coffee-house/coffee-house.md

-# Coffee Shop
+# Coffee House

 ## Project's Description
-Coffee Shop is a project where you will need to create a website consisting of two pages, make it responsive, and add interactivity.
+Coffee House is a project where you will need to create a website consisting of two pages, make it responsive, and add interactivity.

 ## Key skills
 - Valid semantic responsive web design;